Taylor Walls Player Props: Rays vs. Rangers

-Taylor Walls -- with a slugging percentage of .094 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Texas Rangers, with Andrew Heaney on the mound, on June 9 at 6:40 PM ET.
+On Saturday, Taylor Walls (batting .031 in his past 10 games) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+In his last game he had a one-hit performance (1-for-4) against the Rangers.

 Taylor Walls Game Info & Props vs. the Rangers